An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for American States Water Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AWR stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Water Utilities industry.
+We show how AWR stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Water Supply and Irrigation Systems industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.